-To test the mapping, go to your form on a published page, fill in and submit the form, then go to your Microsoft Dynamics CRM provider to verify that the user is added to the Microsoft Dynamics CRM database.
+To test the mapping, go to your form on a published page, fill in and submit the form, and then go to your Microsoft Dynamics CRM provider to verify that the user is added to the Microsoft Dynamics CRM database.

-Retrieving contact data
+Retrieve contact data

-Personalizing the form using a block
+Personalize the form using a block

 - From the context menu on the form on the page, select Personalize.
 The Large content area dialog box appears.